-Additional information on the State's nonmajor component units can be found on pages 257 - 263 and in the separately issued financial statements of those component units.
+Additional information on the State's nonmajor component units can be found on pages 259 - 265 and in the separately issued financial statements of those component units.

 South Carolina's annual Appropriations Act includes legally adopted budgets by agency for the Budgetary General Fund and for Total Funds.
 After the budget year begins, the Executive Budget Office (EBO) may order spending cuts if revenue collections fall short of predicted levels.
 A department or agency may request transfers of appropriations between programs if its transfer request does not exceed 20% of its program budget.
 The EBO has the authority to approve additional requested transfers of appropriations between personal services and other operating expenditure accounts.
-For additional information, see the notes to the required supplementary information - budgetary.
+For additional information, see the notes to the Required Supplementary Information - Budgetary section on pages 188-190.